rsbondi/hbook/README.md

 * tracks last visited url
 * tracks scroll position for last url
 * bookmarks with selected phrase and personal notes
+* dictionary lookup of words
+* set default language for dictionary
+* set langauge at the book level for dictionary

 ## todo